JulianWogersien/useful-bash/README.md

 ## pacman-get-package-list-noversion.sh
 > Posix Compliant: Yes

-This script gets all packges installed with pacman and puts them into packages.txt and removes their versions
+This script gets all packages installed with pacman and puts them into packages.txt and removes their versions